 Our teeth aren’t supposed to be white.
 Well, let me rephrase that: Teeth aren’t supposed to be the color white you see so often in celebrity culture.
 Most of our teeth have a natural appearance that is in the white family, sure, but definitely more mocha than latte.
 Creamy ivory, maybe?
 That doesn’t mean they are stained.
 It’s just the way it is.
 It doesn’t mean that they are unhealthy.
-Why do we get so obsessed with the color of our teeth?
-Is it more than a status symbol?
-Even with this question unanswered, the fact remains that there are things that can discolor our teeth and even stain them over time.
-Once again, unless the enamel is being affected (and it might be), it’s not a sign of unhealthy teeth—just dirty teeth.
+Unless the enamel is being affected (and it might be), non-whiteness is not a sign of unhealthy teeth—just dirty teeth.
 But there are things you can do to get rid of and prevent stains on your teeth, so you might as well give it a try.
 Nothing wrong with a clean, healthy mouth, right?
 Especially when kissing that person you’ve got the hots for.

 Best Products for Whitening Teeth at Home